 The TXF file extension allows for the sharing of data within a software or spreadsheet program.
 Many tax preparation software and accounting programs will import TXF files.
 TXF files have the .txf file name extension and are intended for import by tax preparation software.

 Exporting TXF data from your financial software then importing it into your tax software saves time that you would otherwise have to spend entering data into the tax software to prepare your income tax return.
 The TXF file extension has also been used for compressed archive files, which combine multiple files into one that can be compressed.

 - Alternate name: Tax exchange format

 How to Open TXF Files

-Windows is designed to recognize and adapt to the three-letter extension following a file name.
+Windows operating system software is designed to recognize and adapt to the three-letter extension following a file name.
 It will automatically use the proper installed program to open the file.
 Windows will typically prompt you to download a program that does recognize the extension if it can't identify one that's already installed.

 Do a search in your software "help" documentation if you don't use Windows or if, for some reason, Windows doesn't prompt you to download a workable file.

 But most Windows personal finance software programs export TXF data, as do some Mac personal finance software programs.
 You can usually click on "File" then "Export" to export tax information to create a TXF data file from your financial software.

 Another, far simpler option is to double-click on the file and let the associated program take it from there.